SATs tests and results

 Statutory tests and assessments take place at several points during every child's journey through school.

-• At the end of Year 1, children take phonics tests, and (starting this year) children in Year 4 complete a times tables check.
+• Every June, children in Year 1 take phonics tests, and children in Year 4 complete a times tables check.

 • Finally, at the end of Key Stage 2 (Year 6), children across the country take tests in Reading, Grammar & Spelling and Maths.
 Teacher assessments are also made in writing and science.